 -Steve Rothwell, Eagle Eye

 Sounds a little too catastrophic to believe, doesn’t it?
 Omnichannel retail has never been about expanding presence for presence’s sake.
 As Mr. Rothwell reveals to InternetRetailing, online stores will begin to feel the pinch of faster deliveries and extraordinary customer expectations.
 They will thus resort to opening their own physical stores.
-This isn’t so surprising considering Kindle bookstores, and Amazon Go are now a thing.
+This isn’t so surprising considering Kindle bookstores, and Amazon Go is now a thing.
 As a retailer, you can consider hosting pop-up shops and experience stalls in prime locations.

 Now that we are a couple of months into 2017, what is the greatest pinch you’re feeling and what, in your opinion, is the ideal solution?